 About the wine:

-La Brûlade 2019, a vintage of intense peaks and extremes, is a magnificent Bandol.
+La Brûlade 2019, a vintage of peaks and extremes, is a magnificent Bandol.

 About the estate:

-The terroir consists of marl and clay soils resting on a limestone base.
+The terroir consists of marl and clay soils over a limestone base.
 Guillaume Tari and his wife manage this historic estate with passion and dedication.
-By preserving nature as much as possible, they produce wines that reflect their philosophy: “Quality is the sum of details, each of which demands precision.”
-Since the king of grape varieties, Mourvèdre, has the gift of expressing not only the character of its terroir but also that of its winemaker, the wines display a distinctly Bordeaux-style character—sophisticated and well-raised—without ever betraying this splendid and untamed terroir, overlooking the Mediterranean Sea.
+By preserving nature as much as possible, they produce wines that reflect their philosophy, according to which “quality is the sum of details, each of which demands precision.”
+Since the king of grape varieties, Mourvèdre, has the gift of expressing not only the character of its terroir but also that of its winemaker, the wines display a distinctly Bordeaux-style character—sophisticated and well-mannered—without ever betraying this splendid, untamed terroir overlooking the Mediterranean Sea.

 Robert Parker - Wine Advocate